PsychLabIO/psychlib/docs/Index.md

 # PsychLib Lua API

 Reference for the Lua scripting API exposed to experiment scripts by `psychlib`.
-All globals are injected automatically; no `require` calls are needed.
+All globals are injected automatically, meaning no `require` calls are needed.

 ---